iamyourdeveloper/folio-weather/README.md

 **Built with ❤️ using the MERN stack and modern web technologies**

-_For questions, issues, or contributions, please visit our [GitHub repository](https://github.com/your-username/folio-weather) or check the [Chat History](Chat%20History/) for development insights._
+_For questions or insights, please visit the [GitHub repository](https://github.com/iamyourdeveloper/folio-weather) above or check the [Chat History](Chat%20History/) for development insights._